rtc-book/D1/README.md

 		1. On macOS, double-click `mac-installer.app`.
 		2. On Windows, double-click `win-installer.bat`.

 After several minutes (the download is over 10 GB), this will create a new VM called `rtcbook-dist` that should be available in VirtualBox and boot right up.
-Note that everything should be set up (needs testing) through Part 3 of the CDT for myRIO instructions here: http://courses.washington.edu/mengr477/resources/CDT_for_myRIO.pdf
+Note that everything should be set up through Part 3 of the CDT for myRIO instructions here: http://courses.washington.edu/mengr477/resources/CDT_for_myRIO.pdf

 After this initial setup, the virtual machine can be accessed directly through Virtual Box.